 - Domestic MSc applicants can be accepted before identifying a supervisor, but cannot register without one.

-- Domestic PhD applicants are required to identify a supervisor and generate an outline of their project at the time of application.
+- Domestic PhD applicants are required to identify a supervisor and provide an outline of their research project at the time of application.
 PhD applicants will not be accepted without a letter from the proposed supervisor confirming willingness to supervise and fund the applicant.

 - All international students must identify a supervisor before applying, see here.

 Write your emails carefully.
 The emails you write to potential supervisors are:

 - Your first impression on the faculty member.

 - Tailor the email to the specific P.I. and their research.

 - Explain why you are interested in their field and how you see yourself fitting into their lab.

 - State your long term goals.
 If you plan to go to medical school, for example, it is advisable to note this.

 - Attach a CV or resume and a transcript to your email.